Does Wearing A Brace Help Prevent Injury

 Jessica Hegg reviews the evidence to support the use of braces to help prevent injury.

 In 2014, in what came to a surprise to many in the American football world, a requirement from on high came down that the offensive and defensive linemen of the Dallas Cowboys football team were all going to have to wear knee braces.
 In hopes of preventing future injury, the football players (some begrudgingly) strapped on the knee braces at an early season practice and the rest is history.
 Other teams, including the New England Patriots, have followed suit, with even more widespread use amongst college divisions

-A 2017 New York Times article has turned the lense on this trend, refueling the hotly debated topic amongst athletes, physical laborers and the medical community . . . do braces truly help prevent injury?
+A 2017 New York Times article questiones this trend, refuelling the hotly debated topic amongst athletes, physical laborers and the medical community . . . do braces truly help prevent injury?

 From foot and ankle braces, to knee, back, wrist, and hand braces, the options of physical aids for our bodies is seemingly endless.
 What is it exactly that braces do?
 Depending on the type, i.e. a flexible sleeve brace for your knee versus a hard spica splint for your thumb, braces serve a handful of purposes: